Sunday Morning Program

 Is the Monastery open to the public?

 The Monastery is open to anyone, however it is a cloistered environment, and we ask that visitors respect the monastic training schedule.
 Please plan your visit during our Sunday Morning Program or Wednesday Evening Meditation, both open to first-time visitors.
 Once you’ve received beginning instruction and an orientation the Monastery, you’re welcome to join us during the Monastery’s regular weekly schedule of morning and evening zazen (except during sesshin weeks).
-You must register ahead on our Calendly page for zazen and on the Program Page for Sundays.
+You must register ahead on the Program Page for Sundays; see above for more information about our covid protocols.

 What should I wear?